souravxdev/phitron/Introduction-To-C-Programming/module-1/notes.md

 - `printf` function means, something within the function, will display in the terminal.
 - `.h` is the extention of the header file.
 - Header file is written withing angular brackets.
-- We have to call a function using ().
-- What we want to display using printf() function, we have to put them within " ".
-- Function is something which do some operations.
 - stdio: standard input and output.
 - Header file is like a brain which tells/send signal to main function to do certain tasks.
+- Function is something which do some operations.
 - Any C program starts it's execution with `main()` function.
+- We have to call a function using ().
+- int main() - Here `int` is the return type of the `main` function.
+- Everything we want to do in a function, have to write withing the parantheses.
+- What we want to display using printf() function, we have to put them within " ".
 - We have to end each `statement` with semicolon(;).
 - `return 0`, it means the code is correct.
 When compiler sees return 0, it understand that code is succesfully run.
 - <>, angular brackets